 Please note that the EB-5 visa may be obtained after one year, when the investor will be eligible for a Green Card.
 To transfer funds, the foreigner will need to open an account in an American bank.
 Additional expenses for registration of the document include payment of state fees and payment for the services of a migration attorney.

 Investment business visa (E-2 program)

 Citizens of states that have signed a trade agreement with the United States may immigrate to the country under the E-2 visa program.
-This list includes Latvia, Ukraine, Kazakhstan, Poland, Romania, and other countries, but does not include Russia and Belarus.
-Russians can participate in the E-2 program by obtaining the citizenship of one of the Caribbean states.
+This list includes Latvia, Ukraine, Kazakhstan, Poland, Romania, and other countries.
 The main condition is to invest the amount over 100,000 USD into the existing American commercial enterprise or to establish a new business.

 The main advantage of the E-2 program is that it may take only a few weeks to obtain a U.S. residence permit.
 This type of investment visa is not an immigrant visa, but its holders, who have been successful in business, may later upgrade to an EB-5 immigrant visa and obtain a green card if they wish.
 The business must create new jobs, be active and profitable.
 The investor must open an account with a U.S. bank, transfer the full amount of the investment to an escrow account, and own more than 50% of the company.

 - Choosing a project for investment.
 At the first stage of obtaining a U.S. residence permit, a foreigner is exploring possible options for participating in the investment program.
 A good solution is to contact a migration company, whose lawyers are versed in the intricacies of U.S. law.
 Specialists will help the applicant choose a commercial enterprise, suitable for participation in the EB-5 program (Regional Center or personal business project), as well as confirm the legal origin of the investment funds.